hanabi/hanabi.github.io/Reference.md

     - If it isn't a *Self Color Bluff*, then it must be a *Self Color Double Bluff*.
 However, Bob sees that Cathy has a trash card on her *Finesse Position*.
 If he blind-plays his *Finesse Position*, Cathy will go on to misplay her *Finesse Position*.
 That means that a *Self Color Double Bluff* does not make sense.
     - If it isn't a *Self Color Double Bluff*, then it must be a *Self Color Ejection*.
   - Bob blind-plays his *Second Finesse Position*.
 It is a red 2 and it successfully plays.
-  - Cathy does nothing as no other cards are promised.
+  - Cathy does nothing; no other cards are promised.

 <br />